kakserpom/daemon.io/docs/en/network/pool.md

 <md:method>
 /**
-	 * Called when worker is going to update configuration
+	 * Called when worker is going to update configuration.
 	 * @return void
 	 */
 public function onConfigUpdated()